Black-Box Detection of LLM-Generated Text Using Generalized Jensen-Shannon Divergence: Analysis

+\begin{theorem} In the setting of Section~\ref{sec:setup}, assume each discretized chain is ergodic with bounded mixing and $\pi_{\min}\ge c/k$ for some absolute constant $c\ge0$.
+It holds that

+\end{theorem} \begin{remark} In Theorem~\ref{thm:sta-error}, $N$ refers to the number of transitions for brevity; this $O(1)$ difference from the sequence length does not affect the asymptotic bounds. \end{remark} \paragraph{Balancing Two Errors.} Balancing $O(1/k)$ with the dominant estimation term $ O(k^{3/2}/\sqrt N)$ yields $ k^*=\Theta(N^{1/5}) $ (up to polylog factors).

-\subsection{Decision Statistic Analysis}
+\subsubsection{Decision Statistic Analysis}

-Building on the discretization in Section~\ref{sec:quant-effect}, we analyze the decision statistic under the fixed shared discretizer and the induced empirical first-order Markov models.
-Our detector extends Gutman’s universal hypothesis test (\cite{32134}) from a single-reference setting to a two-reference setting.
+Building on this discretized Markov approximation, we next analyze the decision statistic $\Delta \mathrm{GJS}_n$.
+Our detector extends Gutman’s universal hypothesis test \citep{32134} from a single-reference setting to a two-reference setting.
 In Gutman’s test, the test sequence is compared against one reference source; here we leverage two calibrated references $P$ (LM) and $Q$ (human) and decide by $\Delta \text{GJS}_n$.
 Our choice of GJS is not ad hoc.
-Algebraically, $\Delta \text{GJS}_n$ is the log–likelihood ratio (LLR) between the hypotheses. \paragraph{$\Delta \text{GJS}_n$ as Log-Likelihood Ratio.} Proposition~\ref{prop:GJS-n-as-LLR} shows that $\Delta \text{GJS}_n$ exactly equals the normalized log-likelihood ratio $\Lambda_{n,N}$.
+Algebraically, $\Delta \text{GJS}_n$ is the log–likelihood ratio (LLR) between the two hypotheses. \paragraph{$\Delta \text{GJS}_n$ as Log-Likelihood Ratio.} Proposition~\ref{prop:GJS-n-as-LLR} shows that $\Delta \text{GJS}_n$ exactly equals the normalized log-likelihood ratio $\Lambda_{n,N}$.
 Here, the log-likelihood ratio represents the maximized data likelihood under the two hypotheses $H_0$ and $H_1$.
-See Appendix~\ref{sec:proof-llr} for the proof. \begin{proposition} Assume the setting of Section~\ref{sec:setup}.
-Let $\mathcal{F}_k$ be the family of stationary first-order Markov models on $\mathcal{A}:=[k]$.
-For sequences $a^P_{1:N}$, $a^Q_{1:N}$, and $a^T_{1:n}$, define the concatenations $(a^P_{1:N},a^T_{1:n})$ and $(a^Q_{1:N},a^T_{1:n})$.
-Consider the generalized log-likelihood ratio $ \Lambda_{n,N}$
+See Appendix~\ref{sec:proof-llr} for the proof.